 Wildlife prefer the small black-seeded oil varieties of sunflower.
-The sunflower variety most commonly grown for wildlife in Missouri is Peredovik.
-This variety generally requires 90 to 110 days to mature.
-It grows to 6 feet tall and produces seed weighing nearly 30 pounds per bushel.
+Peredovik is the most common variety for wildlife in Missouri.
+It needs 90 to 110 days to mature and grows to 6 feet tall.
+A bushel of seeds can weigh nearly 30 pounds.

-For best wildlife results, the sunflower field should be located close to permanent winter cover.
-If you want to attract mourning doves, plant the field near a pond with bare shorelines.
-Doves also prefer tree or shrub rows nearby for roosting.
-A dead tree in or near the field will be used as a perch by the doves before they land to feed.
+Sunflower field should be close to permanent winter cover.
+Plant the field near a pond with bare shorelines to attract mourning doves.
+Doves also prefer nearby tree or shrub rows for roosting.
+Doves will use a dead tree in or near the field to perch before they land to feed.

 Prepare a good seedbed by plowing and disking.
 If crop residues or weeds are not a problem, disking is adequate to prepare the seedbed.
-At this time, the fertilizer and herbicide can be incorporated.
+Add fertilizer and herbicide if needed.

 Proper fertilization will promote earlier flowering and increase yields.
 Follow soil test recommendations on fertilizer application for best results.
-In the absence of a soil test, fertilizer should be applied at the rate of 200 pounds of 12-12-12 per acre.
+If you don't have a soil test, apply fertilizer at the rate of 200 pounds of 12-12-12 per acre.
 Fields with adequate phosphorus and potash levels may only require application of nitrogen.

-The best success with planting is achieved using a corn planter fitted with sunflower plates.
-Plant at the rate of 5 to 6 pounds of seed per acre (18,000 to 30,000 seeds per acre using oil type sunflowers).
+Use a corn planter fitted with sunflower plates.
+Plant at the rate of 5 to 6 pounds of seed per acre (18,000 to 30,000 seeds per acre using oil-type sunflowers).
 Row spacing should be 24 to 36 inches, with one seed every 12 to 16 inches in the row to allow good growth.